-"First and foremost, know that if you are being harassed at work, it's illegal and you are protected by law.
-Not only are you protected from the person(s) harassing you, [but] you are also protected from your employer failing to protect you," Garvin said.
+"Not only are you protected [by law] from the person(s) harassing you, [but] you are also protected from your employer failing to protect you," Garvin said.
 "If you know someone who is being harassed at work, you cannot lose your job by reporting it yourself."

-"People tend to be braver, which unfortunately includes being meaner, behind a screen," Garvin said.
+"People tend to be braver, which, unfortunately, includes being meaner, behind a screen," Garvin said.
 "The good news about online harassment: It is documentable and easily proved.
 This helps so much with reporting and proving it."

 To monitor the situation, Garvin suggested taking screenshots, saving emails on your personal computer and keeping a file of everything that makes you uncomfortable.